How Do You Leverage Your Brand for Growth?

 Kelsey’s definition was also on point and in line with the trend towards brand-led hospitality that more than one speaker and panel at the conference alluded to.
 Branding, for Kelsey, is more than a logo or a color palette, it’s how you make people feel.

-Every single one of the panelists agreed: if your branding is explicit, that messaging will help you attract people that care about the same things you do.
 People that make their way to Shift care about sustainability, many times using it to attract employees that also care about a company’s carbon footprint.
 But their members also want a luxury work environment, complete with high-end charcuterie spreads, martini bars and surprise and delight moments on the daily.

 Those that make their way to Fuse want Class A building experiences beginning with the parking, but also love that there’s a Do More wall at each space featuring ways to contribute to drinkable water for remote regions in Africa and local community drives for children in need.

-And if you’re part of the Downtown membership base, Kelsey reminded us that you can successfully cater to the Dropbox’s of the world and to individual freelancers simultaneously.
+And if you’re part of the Downtown Works membership base, Kelsey reminded us that you can successfully cater to the Dropbox’s of the world and to individual freelancers simultaneously.
 Their secret sauce?
 Providing premier coworking spaces with a strong community focus on the startup and tech ecosystem in San Diego.
 Downtown partners with all the startup organizations in the city, providing great pricing and resources for startups, free space for pitch competition winners, and raffle tickets to the best music venues in town.
 And the large companies?
 They want to be immersed in that ecosystem and appreciate that Downtown partners locally for everything, including the beer they serve.

-The end result of leaning into your brand to create memorable experiences, is of course growth.
 Downtown Works has over 300, 5-star reviews.
 According to Kelsey, beyond delivering on your brand promises, it’s as easy as asking your members and visitors to provide you with a review after a great experience.

 Shift boasts incredibly high renewal rates, with year-over-year increases.
-And they have higher than average office rents at $110 per rentable square feet.
+And they have higher than average office rents at $110 per rentable square foot.
 They can command these renewal rates and pricing, according to Grant, because their brand has enabled them to do so.

+All 3 of our panelists agreed: if you want to use your brand to enable and fuel your growth, the key is consistency.
 And we couldn’t agree more.
 In fact, at one point, the panelists turned the questions back to me and asked me how we led through our brands, beyond the color purple you’ve all associated with our PilotoMail team by now.

 If you were at the panel, then you witnessed the very beginning of it, where I handed a Piloto 151 branded boarding pass to each of my guests, welcoming them onto the panel.
 And if you stayed until the end of the discussion, you saw that I handed them each a branded, hand-written thank you note for sharing their insights on stage with all of you.

-Consistently reminding your members why you do what you do at every touch point, delivering on expected surprise and delight moments and memorable experiences day in and day out, is what it takes to leverage your brand for growth.
+Consistently reminding your members why you do what you do at every touch point, delivering on expected surprise-and-delight moments and memorable experiences day in and day out, is what it takes to leverage your brand for growth.

 About PilotoMail